What are your hours?

 The Parent Advisory Council is somewhat similar to a PTA; they do some fundraising activities and provide much-appreciated teacher support.
 They meet the second Monday of each month, 5:30–7 p.m.

 What kind of meal program do you offer?

 We serve breakfast, lunch, and an afternoon snack.
 Menus feature fresh fruits and vegetables and whole grains.
 We get deliveries of farm-fresh produce.
 We are not vegetarian, but meat is often replaced with healthful, whole grains.
-Our Kitchen Manager has her degree in Nutrition.
 We participate in the USDA’s Child and Adult Care Food Program (CACFP) and follow all USDA food guidelines.
 We are not peanut-free and cannot become so (because we often use food items that “were manufactured in a plant that also manufactures peanuts”).

 The recipe for one of our favorite lunches:

 · 1 15 oz can diced tomatoes, with juices

 · 1 tsp garlic powder

 · ½ tsp cayenne (optional; will make dish spicy)